phbradley/conga/README.md

 ```
 pip install -e .
 ```
+This should install the python dependencies and make it so you can just `import conga` without fiddling with `sys.path`.
 You will still need to have an svg--->png conversion tool like `convert` or `inkscape` installed (more details on that below).
-If that works, you won't need to add the `conga` directory to your `PATH`.

 ## Details